-With companies and their customers fast realising the damage of plastic waste and Greenpeace announcing that every minute a truck load of plastic enters our oceans, supply chains are beginning to switch out single use packaging for reusable transit packaging (RTP).
+With companies and their customers fast realising the damage of plastic waste and Greenpeace announcing that every minute a truckload of plastic enters our oceans, supply chains are beginning to switch out old packaging methods for reusable transit packaging (RTP).

 Zero avoidable waste by 2050 is the new target for the market today, according to the Chartered Institute of Waste Management and there is significant pressure coming from consumers, government bodies and environmental organisations to ensure that this vision is fulfilled.
 The environmental organisation WRAP is leading this movement with the UK Plastics Pact which so far has been signed by 70 companies, including the top five UK grocers.

-WRAP estimated that 1.2 million tonnes of plastic film from packaging arises in the UK waste stream every year, of which around two thirds are from household and one third from commercial, industrial and agricultural sources.
-Consumable one-trip packaging such as film, cardboard and plastic banding are not only damaging our planet but also offer no return on investment, provide little opportunity to influence design and make for an untidy operation.
-Therefore, not only are businesses starting to realise reusable packaging is better for the environment, it is also turning out better for business.
+WRAP estimated that 1.2 million tonnes of plastic film from packaging arises in the UK waste stream every year, of which around two-thirds are from household and one third from commercial, industrial and agricultural sources.
+Consumable one-trip packaging such as film, cardboard and plastic banding is not only damaging our planet but also offers no return on investment, provide little opportunity to influence design and make for an untidy operation.
+Therefore, not only are businesses starting to realise reusable methods are better for the environment, it is also turning out better for business.

-From these promotional incentives Loadhog has experienced increased investment in reprocessed material with 50% of the plastic used within their production last year being recycled.
+From these promotional incentives, Loadhog has experienced increased investment in reprocessed material with 50% of the plastic used within their production last year being recycled.
 This supports the company’s environmental commitment which is mirrored internally through a dedicated and controlled life cycle perspective.
-Loadhog is encouraging more and more blue-chip companies to take the plunge and invest in reusable packaging.
-However, with single use plastic waste continuing to find its way into the ocean the change may need to come about quicker than 2050.
+Loadhog is encouraging more and more blue-chip companies to take the plunge and invest in reusable strategies over old packaging methods .
+However, with single-use plastic waste continuing to find its way into the ocean the change may need to come about quicker than 2050.